 - patient access for participation in research to develop new diagnostic techniques and clinical trials to improve the treatment of Mitochondrial Disease.

-There are also mitochondrial specialists at other centres throughout the UK, that are not part of, but do have some overlap with, the highly specialised service (for example at Great Ormond Street Children's Hospital).
+There are also mitochondrial specialists at other centres throughout the UK, that are not part of, but do have some overlap with, the highly specialised service (for example at Great Ormond Street Children's Hospital and in Cambridge).